PacktPublishing/Graph-Data-Modeling-in-Python/README.md

 ## Getting started
+This will teach you the tricks of the profession from two practising Graph Data Scientists.
+Learn how to work with graph data, to building recommendation systems using simple and more complicated similarity methods, learn how to work with database technologies such as MySQL and Memgraph.
+Build a social network knowledge graph and create a recommendation engine which recommends which video games you are likely to play next on the popular platform Steam.
+From there, we move on to how to develop reproducable graph pipelines, refactor and evolve schemas, create graph projections and learn how to debug some common errors you may see when you start working with graph data.

 ## Key Features
 - Getting started with graph data modeling - including how to transition from traditional analytical approaches to graph analysis